 Prayerful observance of Holy Week is a challenge in a climate of pandemic restrictions and political outrage.
 Spend time with us this week Beyond These Stone Walls.

-Something timely and fascinating was unearthed in the days just before Holy Week this year.
+Something timely and fascinating was unearthed in the days just before Holy Week in 2021.
 It actually began in 1960 near the Dead Sea in Qumran, an ancient Hebrew settlement in Jordan.
 Archeologists discovered fragments showing that caves there were used as a hide-out by Bar Kochba’s rebel army which staged a three-year revolt against the Roman occupation of Jerusalem from AD 132-135.

 The 1960 discovery included Roman coins, arrows, and a fragment of parchment bearing sixteen verses in Hebrew from the Book of Exodus.
 In a deep cave in Wadi Haver, archeologists also discovered several of Bar Kochba’s letters on papyri and wood.